robbymckilliam/polynomialphasecrbs/README.md

 Repository for paper

-Robby McKilliam and Andre Pollok "On the Cramer-Rao bound for polynomial phase signals" submitted to IEEE Signal Processing Letters, Aug.
-2012.
+Robby McKilliam and Andre Pollok "On the Cramer-Rao bound for polynomial phase signals".

 You can build the plots and tex by running the build.sh bash script.
 If you can't run a bash script then open up build.sh to see the required commands.